Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/Managing_applications.md

 ### Preamble
 ---

-As a Rainbow developer, you have access to the Rainbow developers Sandbox platform which is the platform where you can start developing your application for free.
+As a Rainbow developer, you have access to our **Rainbow Developers Sandbox platform** which is the playground dedicated for developers who want to start developing their applications for free.

-But event on that platform, your application need to be identified and authorized (ie. by an application ID and a secret key) in order to access to Rainbow.
-This guide will describe the main commands that can be used with the **Rainbow CLI** in order to manage your application on the Rainbow Developers Sandbox platform.
+But even on that platform, your application needs to be identified (ie. by an application ID and a secret key) and authorized (ie: deployed) in order to access to Rainbow.
+This guide will describe the main commands you can use with your **Rainbow CLI** in order to manage your applications on the Rainbow Developers Sandbox platform.

 ### Rainbow Knowledge